yumaroonie/HonorsChemistry/README.md

 ## User Interaction and Experience

 Upon creating a bespoke profile featuring their academic strengths, extracurricular passions, and a snippet of their personal quirks, students will step into a world where swipes are driven by brainwaves.
 With witty prompts and thought-provoking bios, users are encouraged to engage in playful banter and cerebral courtship.
 Matches are made through an intricate blend of course overlaps, mutual interests, and a sprinkle of algorithmic magic, ensuring every "Lab Match" is as promising as it is exciting.
 Messaging comes alive with prompts for discussion, trivia nights, and even shared homework challenges, making the experience about finding common ground in both intellect and interests.
+Users can swipe left or right on their suggested matches to indicate their interest, and both users will be notified if two people swipe right on each other (a match!).

 ## Competitive Element

-In the lighthearted realm of Honors Chemistry, the competitive spirit takes on a fun and friendly form.
-Instead of leaderboards and scorecards, the competition is all about charisma and intellectual spark.
+In the lighthearted realm of Honors Chemistry, competitive (and joyful) pursuit of excellence takes on a fun and friendly form.
+Instead of leaderboards and report cards, the competition is all about charisma and intellectual spark.
 Students may engage in a playful race to win over a sought-after classmate who is not just the most attractive but also the sharpest tool in the shed.
 The real challenge lies in finding that special someone who can match wits and charm in equal measure.
 It's less about competition and more about the quest for a partner who can both challenge and cherish you.

 ## Engagement and Addictiveness Strategies